Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 # 1. Change to the directory where the project is located:
 cd path/to/repository

+# 2. Clone the gitmodules
+git submodule init
+git submodule update

-# 2. Create a build folder in the root path
+# 3. Create a build folder in the root path
 mkdir build
 cd build

-# 3. Run CMake to configure the build system
+# 4. Run CMake to configure the build system
 cmake -S ..

-# 4. Build the code
+# 5. Build the code
 cmake --build .

-# 5. The executable will be present in the build folder.
+# 6. The executable will be present in the build folder.
 Run the executable
 ./nbt-rpi
 ```